MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/modern-theme-overrides.md

 ### Overview of the XML resource to use for app header colors

-The first step to modifying the app header styling is to create an XML file with your various color selections and add it as a web resource.
+The first step to modifying the app header styling is to create an XML file with your various color selections.
+Later, you'll create a web resource using the XML file.

 The following styling options for the app header are available: